rapidsai/raft/README.md

 pip install raft-dask-cu11 --extra-index-url=https://pypi.ngc.nvidia.com
 ```

-### Cmake & CPM
+### CMake & CPM

 RAFT uses the [RAPIDS-CMake](https://github.com/rapidsai/rapids-cmake) library, which makes it simple to include in downstream cmake projects.
 RAPIDS CMake provides a convenience layer around CPM.

 After [installing](https://github.com/rapidsai/rapids-cmake#installation) rapids-cmake in your project, you can begin using RAFT by placing the code snippet below in a file named `get_raft.cmake` and including it in your cmake build with `include(get_raft.cmake)`.
 This will make available several targets to add to configure the link libraries for your artifacts.